-In 2010, as Maureen wanted to step back from the Society and wanting to see the A-T Society develop in size and impact, the Board appointed its first Chief Executive, William Davis.
-Shortly after this, Suzanne Roynon was appointed as full-time Fundraising and Relationship Manager.
+In 2010, as Maureen wanted to step back from the Society and wanting to see the AT Society develop in size and impact, the Board appointed its first Chief Executive.
+Shortly after this, a full-time Fundraising and Relationship Manager was appointed too.

 Since then, the Society has continued to grow in the level of its activities and income.
-We now have a family support team of two, who work closely with the 165 or so people with A-T and related conditions in the UK to provide information and practical support, as well as with others in Ireland and across the world.
-Our annual Family Days are attended by around 1/3 of all families and our regular activity weekends for adults with A-T are extremely poplular.
+We now have a family support team of two, who work closely with the 165 or so people with AT and related conditions in the UK to provide information and practical support, as well as with others in Ireland and across the world.
+Our annual Family Days are attended by around 1/3 of all families and our regular activity weekends for adults with AT are extremely popular.
 We have a large social media following, and our research activities have a major international impact.

-Over the years the A-T Society has invested nearly £2 million in supporting research.
-In addition the Society and its members have worked closely with doctors and scientists, providing information and samples and participating in research projects which have helped make great strides in understanding A-T. In 2004 we supported Professor Malcolm Taylor in organising the world’s first ever conference on Clinical Science in A-T. In 2011 we established the International Clinical Research Network and in 2012 organised the highly-successful Clinical Research Conference in Cambridge as the first in an ongoing series of biannual A-T Clinical Research Conferences.
-The fourth of these will take place in Naples in November 2018.
+Over the years the AT Society has invested nearly £2 million in supporting research.
+In addition the Society and its members have worked closely with doctors and scientists, providing information and samples and participating in research projects which have helped make great strides in understanding AT.
+In 2004 we supported Professor Malcolm Taylor in organising the world’s first ever conference on Clinical Science in AT.
+In 2011 we established the International Clinical Research Network and in 2012 organised the highly-successful Clinical Research Conference in Cambridge as the first in an ongoing series of biannual AT Clinical Research Conferences.

-In 2016, the Society created the world’s first International A-T Patient Registry to gather clincal data on people with A-T.
+In 2016, the Society created the world’s first International AT Patient Registry to gather clinical data on people with AT.